Introduction

 Credit Recital MUSC 5560 (Recital)

-• Total Classical Stream Credit Recital length, including all pauses, and ten-minute intermission, should not exceed 90 minutes in length
+• Total Post-Bacc (Classical) Credit Recital length, including all pauses, and ten-minute intermission, should not exceed 90 minutes in length

-• Total Jazz Stream Credit Recital length should not exceed 85 minutes in length
+• Total Post-Bacc (Jazz) Credit Recital length should not exceed 85 minutes in length

 Recital Grading

-A recital panel (which has been approved by the Desautels Faculty of Music) will assign grades for credit recitals.
-The members of the panel will meet after the recital and determine a single letter grade.
-A comment sheet from each of the panel members will be returned to the student within two weeks of the performance.
-Comments are written so that the mark given is reflective of the weight of the comments.
+The members of the panel will meet after the Credit Recital and determine a single letter grade.
+A comment sheet from each of the panel members will be returned to the student as soon as possible following the performance.
+Comments are written so that the mark given is reflective of the weight of the comments and will include feedback on topics such as the student’s use of musical language, level of preparation, communication, expressivity, and technical facility.

 A minimum mark of “B” is required to fulfill the recital requirement.

-Credit Recitals will be marked on a number of components which will include elements such as:
+Credit Recitals for Jazz students will be marked on a number of components which will include elements such as:

 • Technical command of the instrument